wp-plugins/sudoku/readme.txt

 Tags: widget, game, fun
 Requires at least: 2.5.1
 Tested up to: 2.6.1
-Stable tag: 1.4
+Stable tag: 1.5

-widget allowing to generate Sudoku grids in the sidebar.
+Widget allowing to generate Sudoku grids in the sidebar.

 == Description ==

-widget allowing to generate Sudoku grids that you could directly complete on the sidebar.
+Widget allowing to generate Sudoku grids that you could directly complete on the sidebar.

 It's possible to customize :

     * dimension of the grid
     * position of the grid
     * color of the grid